whatwedo/dde/README.md

 dde system-up
 ```

+On OSX you can create file `/etc/resolver/test` with content `nameserver 127.0.0.1` to forward all requests for `.test`-domains.

-Set your DNS to `127.0.0.1` with fallbacks of your choice.
+Otherwise set your DNS to `127.0.0.1` with fallbacks of your choice.

 # Known problems